Three life lessons from 2019 – an interesting year

 My simple plan for better health in 2020

 Both of my doctors emphasized that losing weight is the top priority.
 Everything else will improve if I do that alone.
-This is true based on the fact I always feel better when I am lighter.
+This is true because I always feel better when I am lighter.
 I plan on simplifying my diet so that I can both lose weight and lower my cholesterol.
 One of my doctors recommended eating similar to the Mediterranean diet, so I am researching how to implement that change.
-I will also adjust my training plan for running.
+I will also adjust my running training plan.
 Distance will be more important than speed in 2020.
 Getting those extra miles in will help.
 I will also give cross-training a shot this year by swimming.
 Two things I will continue this year include intermittent fasting and the run forever training model.
 Both work well for me.

 It looks like something I can follow.